thisisshubhamkumar/thisisshubhamkumar.github.io/README.md

 Everyone & everything is vulnerable, and I just enjoy exposing those vulnerabilities.
 The only way to patch a vulnerability is by exposing it first.

-I also blog on Ethical hacking [website](www.spyboy.blog).
+I also blog on Ethical hacking [website] https://spyboy.blog/.
 Our blog has around 10 million hits.
 At Spyboy.blog, We Take The Responsibility Of Feeding Your Curiosity For Technical Information With The Latest Tech News, Hacking World Updates.

 ---